learn-co-curriculum/dsc-deeper-neural-networks/README.md

 ## Activation functions

 Until now, we've only discussed the sigmoid activation function.
-The sigmoid function is nearly always the go-to in the output layer of a binary classification problem, but in hidden layers, many other.
+The sigmoid function is nearly always the go-to in the output layer of a binary classification problem, but in hidden layers, there many other possible activation functions.
 In the code block below, you can find some functions we created so we can plot them below.
 Note that we plot the actual activation functions as well as their derivatives!

 ```python